spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/pages/editing-cms-pages.md

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Content+Management+System/Pages/Editing+CMS+Pages/placeholders.png)

 {% info_block infoBox %}

 In the placeholders editor, you can insert a banner, abstract product list, product set, and downloadable files using content item widgets.
-See [Adding content item widgets to a page](/docs/scos/user/back-office-user-guides/{{page.version}}/content/content-items/adding-content-items-to-cms-pages-and-blocks.html#adding-content-item-widgets-to-pages
+See [Adding content item widgets to a page](/docs/scos/user/back-office-user-guides/{{page.version}}/content/content-items/adding-content-items-to-cms-pages-and-blocks.html#adding-content-item-widgets-to-pages) for more details.

-{% endinfo_block %} for more details. )
+{% endinfo_block %}

 **Tips & tricks**
 On the *Edit Placeholders: [Page Name]* editor, you can do the following: